 Resource for Reference Types

-Instances of reference types are created by the factory methods specified in the DDS PIM or (in the case of WaitSet and GuardCondition, which have no PIM-specified factory classes) by static factory methods in the classes themselves.
-Declaring an object of a reference type on the stack with its default constructor, without assigning to it the result of any factory method or other previously created object, initializes a null reference.
+Instances of reference types are created using C++ constructors.
+The trivial constructor is not defined for reference types, the only alternative to properly constructing a reference is to initialize it to a null reference by assigning dds::core::null.

 Resource management for some reference types might involve relatively heavyweight operating- system resources—such as e.g., threads, mutexes, and network sockets—in addition to memory.
 These objects therefore provide a method close() that shall halt network communication (in the case of entities) and dispose of any appropriate operating-system resources